Montimage/mmt-probe/docs/guide/k8s/README.md

 The following steps will deploy MMT together with nginx that is an example of the application to be monitored by MMT.
 To do so, MMT-Probe and nginx are deployed into the same pod so that MMT-Probe can capture all in/outgoin traffic of the pod.

+- MMT-Operator can be access from outside the cluster via port 30010.
+- Nginx can be access from outside the cluster via port 30011

 ```bash
 #0. create mmt namespace
 kubectl create namespace mmt